virtual-labs/exp-standard-patterns-au/experiment/procedure.md

 Experiment 6 recap: The generalization of the class Customer and class Exec as the class Person was implemented in Java.

-Now, the steps to implement the polymorphic behaviour of the Person object as Customer and Exec objects before and after conversion of the class Person as abstract:
+Experiment 7 recap: The steps to implement the polymorphic behaviour of the Person object as Customer and Exec objects before and after conversion of the class Person as abstract are performed.

-Step 1: Implement the widening and narrowing of the Person, Customer and Exec object.
+Now, we are to implement the creational design patterns Singleton pattern and Factory pattern in Java.

-Step 2: Convert class Person as abstract and implement the widening and narrowing of the Person, Customer and Exec object.
+Step 1: Create the PersonFactory class and implement methods to return objects of the Customer or Exec class based on a text field parameter being passed.

-Step 3: Complete the methods in the sequence diagram order of invocation as follows:

-    i.
-Exec class – requestVehicle

-    ii.
-Reservation class – locateReservation,

-    iii.
-Exec class – signContract

-    iv.
-Reservation class – releaseContract

-    v.
-Vehicle class – updateKeystatus
+Step 2: Modify the TestDriver class to accommodate the newly added PersonFactory class.

+Step 3: Implement the PersonBuilder class to include the Email, Phone or City fields based on availability.

+Step 4: Now implement the singleton pattern by making the RentalSystem object in the TestDriver private and static.

+Output: Execution of the TestDriver code is shown in the console view.

 Step 4: Use the provided TestDriver class to check the status of working.